Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/GODictionaryRenderer_3D/README.md

 Use a dictionary renderer on a graphics overlay to display more transient data, such as military messages coming through a local tactical network.

+## How to use the sample

+Pan and zoom to explore military symbols on the map.

 ## How it works

 1. Create a new `DictionarySymbolStyle(dictionaryPath)`.